Maxiviper117/docker-ubuntu-server-sim-vps/instructions.md

-Here’s an improved version of your guide.
-I've restructured it for clarity, reduced redundancy, and added some minor corrections and formatting improvements.
-Each section now has a clear goal and logical flow.

----

 # 🚀 SSH & Docker Setup Guide for `ubuntu-vps-simulate`

 This guide helps you run a simulated Ubuntu VPS using Docker and connect to it over SSH with ease.